Hervey White Maverick Festival

 White, as many before and more since, found the Catskill winters too much of a challenge and he purchased a farm in Georgia.
 His heart remained at the Maverick Colony and her returned every spring.
 He died on October 20, 1944.

 25 years later, another Woodstock resident had an artistic idea: build a recording studio there for the many young musicians who had discovered the area's beauty and serenity.
 Michael Lang, Artie Kornfeld, John Roberts, and Joel Rosenman formed Woodstock Ventures the spring of 1969 for that purchase.
 You might be familiar with the rest of their story.
 The funny part is that Woodstock, NY continues to be famous for their festival despite the fact that the event occurred much farther away in Bethel, NY.
+If you'd like to read more, here's a 2006 article from Harvard magazine.

 Hervey White Maverick Festival, Hervey White Maverick Festival, Hervey White Maverick Festival, Hervey White Maverick Festival, Hervey White Maverick Festival, Hervey White Maverick Festival, Hervey White Maverick Festival,